artifiner/restavoter/README.md

  * /rest/restaurants
     - /{id} GET - Get the restaurant with id = {id}
     - GET - Get a full list of restaurants
+    - /with_menu GET - Get a list of restaurants which have menu for today with dishes
     - /{id}/menu GET - Get a daily menu (list of dishes) for the restaurant with id = {id}
     - POST - Create a restaurant (role ADMIN required)
     - /{id} PUT - Update the restaurant with id = {id} (role ADMIN required)